Palestinian Declaration of Independence: Significance

 The declaration concerned the Palestine region, as defined by the borders of the British Mandate of Palestine, which includes the whole of the State of Israel as well as the West Bank and the Gaza Strip (at the time part of the Israeli Civil Administration).
 It references the United Nations Partition Plan for Palestine of 1947 and "UN resolutions since 1947" in general as providing legitimacy to Palestinian statehood.

 The Partition Plan served as the basis for the Israeli Declaration of Independence, but was not accepted by the Palestinian Arab leadership at the time.
-Though, in September 1948, the All-Palestine Government was declared within the Gaza Strip as an Egyptian protectorate and recognized by most members of the Arab League, which is regarded by some as the first attempt to establish an independent Palestinian state; All-Palestine had however been dissolved by Egypt several years later.
+In September 1948, the All-Palestine Government was declared within the Gaza Strip as an Egyptian protectorate and recognized by most members of the Arab League, which is regarded by some as the first attempt to establish an independent Palestinian state; however, All-Palestine had been dissolved by Egypt several years later.
 The 1988 declaration does not explicitly recognize the State of Israel.
-However, an accompanying document that explicitly mentions UN Security Council Resolution 242, and Yasser Arafat's statements in Geneva a month later were accepted by the United States as sufficient to interpret the declaration as recognising Israel in its pre-1967 boundaries.
+However, an accompanying document, which explicitly mentions UN Security Council Resolution 242, and Yasser Arafat's statements in Geneva a month later, were accepted by the United States as sufficient to interpret the declaration as recognising Israel in its pre-1967 boundaries.

 The declaration's reference to Palestine being the "land of the three monotheistic faiths" has been held as recognising the Jewish historical connection to the land.
-Referring to "the historical injustice inflicted on the Palestinian Arab people resulting in their dispersion and depriving them of their right to self-determination," the declaration recalled the Treaty of Lausanne (1923) and UN General Assembly Resolution 181 as supporting the rights of Palestinians to statehood.
+Referring to "the historical injustice inflicted on the Palestinian Arab people resulting in their dispersion and depriving them of their right to self-determination", the declaration recalled the Treaty of Lausanne (1923) and UN General Assembly Resolution 181 as supporting the rights of Palestinians to statehood.
 The declaration then proclaims a "State of Palestine on our Palestinian territory with its capital Jerusalem".
 The borders of the state are not specified.
 The population of the state was referred to by the statement: "The State of Palestine is the state of Palestinians wherever they may be".
 The state was defined as an Arab country by the statement: "The State of Palestine is an Arab state, an integral and indivisible part of the Arab nation".